AdobeDocs/audience-manager.en/help/using/integration/media-data-integration/click-data-pixels.md

 # Capturing Campaign Click Data via Pixel Calls {#capturing-campaign-click-data-via-pixel-calls}

 Click tracking enables measurement of visitor engagement throughout your campaign, as it records click-based activity for third-party creatives.
-Similar to impressions collection, an event call is sent to the Audience Manager data collection servers (DCS) for processing.
+Similar to impressions collection, an event call is sent to the Audience Manager data collection servers ([!UICONTROL DCS]) for processing.
 The visitor is then redirected to the intended web address.

 ## Requirements

 Click tracking calls require the following parameters:

 * `d_event=click`: A key-value pair that identifies an event call as a click event.
 * `d_rd= *`redirect URL`*`: A key-value pair that contains an encoded redirect URL.

 In addition, the call can contain key-value pairs that can be used for trait qualification or to provide data and metadata for other reports.